 Toshiba has something special for general use computing.
 It doesn’t do more than it needs for the target market.
 Plus it’s priced right for its aim.
 That said I’m no fan of Intel baked-in graphics.
 Too limiting for my gamer’s mind.
 But here, it’s perfectly adequate.

-The Toshiba Satellite L875-S7108 is a fine consumer level mobile computing option.
+Bottom Line: The Toshiba Satellite L875-S7108 is a fine consumer level mobile computing option.
 It’s a low range jack of all trades with no real specialty.
 But it will do two things: keep you entertained and maintain your productivity.

 · Nicely priced for 17 inch laptop